-3. Earth tones // Rich gold, deep brown, earthy tan, and a pop of rust feel luxurious without going too glam (or playing it too safe with overly-muted neutrals).
+Rich gold, deep brown, earthy tan, and a pop of rust feel luxurious without going too glam (or playing it too safe with overly-muted neutrals).
 This combination has a little bit of a hipster vibe to it, but make it YOURS by going with decor that feels authentic to you (instead of jumping on the Moroccan rug bandwagon because it’s what’s “in” right now).
-Don’t get me wrong — I love Moroccan vibes and vintage rugs!
+Don’t get me wrong — we love Moroccan vibes and vintage rugs!
 But avoid trend burn-out by sticking with your own style.

-4. All white // Okay, I have to admit that sometimes this can feel a little hum-drum, but I also completely understand the urge to go with an all-white palette.
-It’s as timeless as you can get!
-You can keep it from feeling boring by putting lots of textured greenery into floral arrangements, and consider a little bit of color (Wedding Kate chose a beautiful shade of crystal blue for this gorgeous spring wedding at the Bacara).
+Okay, sometimes this can feel a little hum-drum, but an all-white palette is as timeless as you can get!
+Keep it from feeling boring by putting lots of textured greenery into floral arrangements, and consider a little bit of color (Wedding Kate chose a beautiful shade of crystal blue for this gorgeous spring wedding at the Bacara).
 When it comes to white, texture is your friend.

-6. Dusty grey-lavender // Anyone who has heard me speak on wedding colors for more than two minutes will know how I feel about purple gone wrong.
-Purple, lavender, periwinkle, eggplant — a wedding with these shades at its core are so challenging to do with sophistication.
+Anyone who has heard me speak on wedding colors for more than two minutes will know how I feel about purple gone wrong.
+Purple, lavender, periwinkle, eggplant — a wedding with these shades at its core can be so challenging to do with sophistication.
 It’s really easy for bright purple to feel too cutesy or juvenile.
-The key (in my opinion) is to go as subtle as possible.
-My favorite pops of lavender came from this shoot with Vanessa Noel Events; it was such a muted shade of purple with lots of grey tone, so it didn’t overwhelm.
+The key is to go as subtle as possible.
+Pops of lavender from this shoot with Vanessa Noel Events offered a muted shade of purple with lots of grey tone, so it didn’t overwhelm.

 Regardless of the colors you choose, there are a few key points to consider to keep the color itself from overpowering the vibe of your day: